How to Wipe Your iPhone 17 Pro Clean

 Use a Computer for a Restore

 If your iPhone 17 Pro is unresponsive, stuck in a boot loop, or you've forgotten the passcode, using a computer is your best path.
 Connect it to a Mac or PC with a USB-C cable.
 On a Mac, open Finder and select your device from the Locations sidebar.
-On a Windows PC, open iTunes.
+On a Windows PC, open the Apple Devices app; use iTunes only if the PC doesn't have Apple Devices.

 Look for the Restore iPhone button.
 Clicking this will download the latest version of iOS 26 and install it fresh, completely wiping the device in the process.
 This method often resolves more stubborn software corruption.